KFIV

-KFIV (1360 AM "Power Talk 1360") is a commercial radio station licensed to Modesto, California.
-It has a talk radio format and is owned by iHeartMedia, Inc. Some talk shows and newscasts are shared with co-owned 96.7 KALZ Fresno and 1400 KRZR Visalia.
-KFIV's studios and offices are on Lancey Drive in Modesto.
+KFIV (1360 AM, "Power Talk 1360") is a commercial radio station licensed to Modesto, California, United States.
+Owned by iHeartMedia, it has a talk radio format as a partial simulcast with KALZ in Fresno and KRZR in Visalia.
+KFIV's studios and offices are on Lancey Drive in Modesto, while the transmitter is on Sylvan Avenue near Oakdale Road in Modesto.

-KFIV is a Class B AM station.
-By day, it is powered at 4,000 watts.
-But to protect other stations on 1360 AM from interference, at night it reduces power to 950 watts.
-The transmitter is on Sylvan Avenue near Oakdale Road in Modesto.

-History

 Founded in 1950 as KMOD, the station became KFIV in 1957 and had a hit music format branded "K-5" for much of its early years.
 From 1989 to 1991, the station was KASH and had a business news format.
 KFIV returned to its present call sign in 1991 and began broadcasting a news/talk format around 1994.
 Clear Channel Communications, predecessor to iHeartMedia, bought KFIV in 2000.